raibtoffoletto/aedifico/README.md

 - python3
 - systemd

-*Note:* This server do **not** run at `/var/www`, it is good practice to have a dedicated user account set up for it, without direct ssh access (specially if you are running other services in your server). **sudo** privileges will be configured during the install.
+*Note:* This server do **not** run at `/var/www`, it is good practice to have a dedicated user account set up for it without direct ssh access (specially if you are running other services in your server). **sudo** privileges are required for the install.

 ### Install:
 Clone the repository: